RjCodeMech/Doctor-Patient_Appointment_System/README.md

 # LifeSure Services

-A Flask web app for managing services and appointments.
+A Flask web app for managing healthcare services and appointments with email-based authentication, role-based access, and secure session management for patients and doctors.

 ## 🛠️ Tech Stack
 - Flask